faasm/faasm/docs/benchmarks.md

 perf report -i perf.data.wasm
 ```

-Note that for wasm code the output of the perf reports will be funciton names like `functionDef123`.
+Note that for wasm code the output of the perf reports will be function names like `functionDef123`.
-To generate the mapping of these names to the actual functions you can run the `func_sym` executable
+To generate the mapping of these names to the actual functions you can run:
-e.g.

 ```
+inv disas.symbols <user> <func>

+# For example
-func_sym polybench 3mm
+inv disas.symbols polybench 3mm
 ```